Jeansen/k8s-playground/README.md

 Kubectl will make Dashboard available at `http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/`.

 Now paste the token into "Enter token field" on the login screen.
 You should then see the [Kubernetes Dashboard](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/).

+# Weave Scope
+To get a visual impression of a clusters network you can utilize [Weave Scope](https://www.weave.works/docs/scope/latest/installing/#k8s)

+To use it, run the following command:

+    kubectl port-forward -n weave "$(kubectl get -n weave pod --selector=weave-scope-component=app -o jsonpath='{.items..metadata.name}')" 4040

+This will make the Weave Scope dashboard available at `http://localhost:4040/`

+Here is an image of what the default cluster setup should look like (only nodes).

+![Weave Scope cluster nodes][cluster-nodes]

+[cluster-nodes]: .assets/cluster.png "Cluster nodes"